Mozenn/portfolio-app/posts/become-t-shaped-engineer.md

 ---
 id: become-t-shaped-engineer
-title: Why should you be a T-Shaped engineer ?
+title: Why you should be a T-Shaped engineer
 bannerPath: /images/post/become-t-shaped-engineer/thumbnail.png
 priority: 2
 tags: ['Software Engineering']